bernie-skipole/minilineplot/README.md

 To install, either use Pypi, or simply copy minilineplot.py to your own project files, or just cut and paste the contents.
 The code is public domain.

-Note, to keep things simple there is no data validation, so lines with values outside the axis will not be caught, it is rubbish in = rubbish out.
+Note, to keep things simple there is very little data validation, rubbish in = rubbish out.

 ![Test image](https://raw.githubusercontent.com/bernie-skipole/minilineplot/main/test.svg)